SiFli SDK RF Test Guide

 3.1 Topology

-A non-signaling test does not establish a Bluetooth link with the DUT; the PC controls the DUT by sending HCI commands over serial, while controlling the comprehensive tester over serial or GPIB at the same time:
+Non-signaling testing establishes no Bluetooth link with the DUT; the PC controls the DUT by sending HCI commands over UART, while controlling the tester over UART or GPIB:

 ../_images/non_signaling_test.png